austinhuang0131/joinmatrix/guide.md

 ## Footnotes

-[^1]: Only text contents and file attachments of messages are encrypted, using the Signal protocol.
+[^1]: Only text contents and file attachments of messages are encrypted.
 Currently, Matrix does not prevent metadata leakage, mainly due to its federated nature.
 This will change, however, when Matrix starts rolling out [Pinecone](https://archive.fosdem.org/2021/schedule/event/matrix_pinecones/), allowing p2p connections.
 Currently, it *can* be mitigated if all participants of an E2EE conversation are running their own homeserver (so to eliminate third parties).

 [^2]: Exception: Some bots do not support end-to-end encrypted messaging.
 Furthermore, when creating an empty private room, you will be prompted (but not by default) to enable encryption.